 7) Using PLR to create UNIQUE Selling PRODUCTS, and then selling the UNIQUE Product as PLR (later on).

-How it works is, you just take the unique product created FROM PLR and you now sell PLR to your unique product after trying to market it as a end product (kinda goes hand in hand with #4).
+How it works is, you just take the unique product created FROM PLR and you now sell PLR to your unique product after marketing/selling it as a end-user product (kinda goes hand in hand with #4).

 Lots of product owners love to do this after they typically run down their sales.
 So, to help you understand this better, here’s an example of what an Internet Marketer or product creator would do:

 Say I created “Top 18 ways to Grab Advertising Traffic!” or “Shave 10 pounds in One Week!” or “5 Ways to Stay Safe while Soldering Electronics”.